goszpeti/conan_explorer/README.md

 ## Running

-Execute `conan-app-launcher`, if the Python "scripts" folder is on your system path, or look it up manually in the site-packages folder.
+Execute `conan_explorer` or `conan_app_launcher`, if the Python "scripts" folder is on your system path, or look it up manually in the site-packages folder.
 You can also assign its icon to it from the site packages folder in conan_app_launcher/assets/icons/icon.ico.

 ### Main dependencies